Recovering Compensation for Airbag Burns

 - The sensor could malfunction and not deploy the airbag in a crash

 - The sensor might deploy one side, but not the other

 - The sensor could deploy the airbag a few seconds too late; this is a critical concern because the he effectiveness of airbags relies heavily on precise timing.

 If you believe you have experienced an airbag that malfunctioned, the first thing to do is preserve all the evidence.
 This includes airbag, crash sensor, and your vehicle’s computer.
 Do not throw away or wipe clean any of this information.
 If your car sustains damage so severe that it is a total loss, the settlement will include the airbag malfunction.

 Types of Airbag Burns

 The intense speed at which airbags deploy can cause airbag burns.
 These burns can affect the head and face, arms, and torso.
 When combined with other injuries, serious burns can make physical therapy and other treatments more difficult.
 In some cases, airbags may also cause broken bones or fractures.
 Treatment for burns may include ointment and intensive care, while broken bones may require surgery and physical therapy.

 What Type of Settlement Can You Get?

 Airbag settlements can be very large.
 The bigger the settlement, the more likely you will want legal representation.
 Airbag injuries are highly compensated and can affect other injuries, which is why they are so complex.
 Airbag injuries can be complex, and can also be costly.
 Not only can the burns be extremely serious, but they can also affect recovery from other injuries relating to the collision.
-If you have sustained an injury caused by an airbag, contact a burn injury attorney as soon as possible.
+If you have sustained an injury caused by an airbag in Arizona, contact a Phoenix burn injury attorney as soon as possible.